FrederikTKNielsen/data_extract_es/README.md

    ```
 ### Access the Web Interface:
    ```
-   Open your web browser and navigate to http://localhost:5000.
-   Run All Analyses:
+   Open your web browser and navigate to http://localhost:5000 or http://localhost:5001/ Run All Analyses:

    Click on "Run All Scripts" to execute all analyses.